Billstedt

 Billstedt ([ˈbɪlʃtɛt]) is a quarter in the borough Hamburg-Mitte, in the eastern part of Hamburg, Germany.
-In 2020, the population was 71,077, it was the second-most populous quarter.
+In 2020, the population was 71,077; it was the second-most populous quarter of Hamburg.

 History

 Schifbeck, Öjendorf, Steinbeck and Schlem are the old settlements.

 Geography

 In 2006, according to the statistical office of Hamburg and Schleswig-Holstein, the Billstedt quarter had a total area of 17 km².
 To the north is the Jenfeld quarter of the Wandsbek borough.
 The municipalities Barsbüttel and Oststeinbek in the German state Schleswig-Holstein are to the east.
 To the west are the quarters Horn and Billbrook, to the south is the Lohbrügge quarter of the Bergedorf borough.
 In the east of Billstedt is the place Mümmelmannsberg.

 Demographics

 In 2007, the population of the Billstedt quarter was 68,936.
 The population density was 4056 PD/sqkm.
 19.7% were children under the age of 18, and 17.3% were 65 years of age or older.
 22.5% were immigrants.
 5,274 people were registered as unemployed.
 In 1999, there were 32,336 households, 39% of which were single individuals.
 The average household size was 2.14.